 - Posts: 3443

 - Joined: 25 Jan 2020

-The requests for more money will go on repeatedly and, each time money is paid to the scammer, the scammer may then ask for a larger sum of money the next time as the scam progresses.
-However, each time the scammer will also promise the victim that this time it will be the final request for money and that the only thing standing in the way of concluding the transaction is the last amount of money which still needs to be paid in advance by the victim.
-Of course this is never the case because it is a scam and there is no real transaction or money in existence that will ever be sent to the victim by the scammer.
+The requests for additional payments will go on repeatedly and, each time money is paid to the scammer, the scammer will typically ask for a larger sum of money the next time.
+However, each time more money is paid by the victim, the scammer will promise the victim that this will be the final request for money and that the only thing standing in the way of concluding the transaction is the payment of this last sum of money to be paid in advance by the victim.
+Of course the payment requests never end because it is a scam and there is no real money that will ever be sent back to the victim by the scammer.

 Another psychological technique often used by email scammers is to send the victim a new scam email called a “Past Effort” scam within 1-2 months after contact between the scammer and the victim has ended.
 Please click here to read more about how Past Effort scams work.